What are construction submittals?

 With our best-in-class tool, you can take control of project submittals and streamline the collaboration on any task that requires an approval process.
 WeBuild’s submittal tool provides teams with the power to manage workflow approvals for samples, certificates, shop drawings, warranties and any other contractual approval needed for your project.

 You create approval workflows and manage submittal versions in addition to attaching plans, mark-ups, photos and more.
 You can also use WeBuild’s schedule tool within a new submittal to determine how much time you require for reviews before materials are delivered to site.
-Book your free demo today.
+Start your Free Trial today.